samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 # Other Important Notes:
 - Once your root volume has been patched, SIP must remain at least partially disabled, or you will not be able to properly boot your system.
 - Delta updates are unavailable to root-patched systems.
 Updates will show as the full 12GB+ installers.
 If necessary, you can revert your patches and update, then re-apply them, but do so at your own risk.
-- If you run into issues with Electron based apps after disabling SIP, ie: *Discord*, *Google Chrome*, *VS Code*, you can try adding the following boot-arg `ipc_control_port_options=0`.
-* AMFI can be partially re-enabled using [AMFIPass.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera) from OCLP.
-This can be handy if you're running into issues with an application you use related to AMFI.
 * Alternatively, you could use chunnann's patched <a href="https://www.insanelymac.com/forum/topic/312045-atheros-wireless-driver-os-x-101112-for-unsupported-cards/?do=findComment&comment=2509900">AirPortAtheros40.kext </a> 10.11.x (El Capitan).
 If using it, make sure to:
   * Delete <code>CodeSignature</code> and <code>Version.plist</code>
   * Open <code>Info.plist</code>, find <code>com.apple.iokit.IO80211Family</code>, and replace it with <code>com.apple.iokit.IO80211ElCap</code>